apache/myfaces-tobago/readme.txt

 Demo
 ----
-To deploy the demo on your local Tomcat 5.5 create a build.properties file based on build-sample.properties in the main directory.
+To deploy the demo on your local Tomcat 5.5 create a ~/.m2/settings.xml file based on settings-example.xml.

 Make sure the manager user has the role manager; see
 <tomcat>/conf/tomcat-users.xml.

+  mvn tomcat:deploy
+  or
-  mvn war:war
+  mvn tomcat:redeploy
-  ant deploy

 Alternatively, you can run